A Free Walking Tour in Brussels, Belgium with Sandeman’s New Europe Tours

 There are higher quality brands that are more traditional—Mary, the first female chocolatier—or more modern—Pierre Marcolini—that are great gifts to make a generous gesture.
 Then, there are other brands that are average—Neuhaus—and then there are the ones that you give to someone because you need to give them a gift, but you don’t really want to and you don’t really want to spend the money…

-As a tourist, it’s highly encouraged to purchase chocolate from a real Belgian chocolatier—yes, even from the lesser Belgian chocolate brands—because buying cheap chocolates from a souvenir shop is the equivalent of supporting unethical cocoa trade.
+As a tourist, it’s highly encouraged to purchase chocolate from a real Belgian chocolatier—yes, even from the lesser Belgian chocolate brands—because buying cheap chocolates from a souvenir shop is the equivalent of supporting the unethical cocoa trade.
 Real Belgian chocolatiers take pride in knowing where their resources come from and are taking steps to implement more ethically responsible supply chains.

 Belgium and the Congolese Genocide